Wealthify doesn't support your browser

 Junior ISAs, also known as Child ISAs, are a great tax-efficient way to put money aside for your child.
 In other words, with a Junior ISA, your child doesn’t pay tax on any profits they make, meaning they can keep more of their potential gains.

 Now, Junior ISAs come with many different rules worth knowing.
-Firstly, the amount you can put in a Junior ISA is limited, and currently, the Junior ISA allowance for the 2023/24 tax year is £9,000.
+Firstly, the amount you can put in a Junior ISA is limited, and currently, the Junior ISA allowance for the 2024/25 tax year is £9,000.
 Put very simply, this means that £9,000 is the maximum sum you can save or invest for your child tax-free within a tax year.

 And you’ve got until midnight on the 5th April to use it, otherwise you’ll lose it forever.
 Your child’s ISA allowance cannot be carried over, so if you want to maximise their savings, it could be worth putting in as much as you can before the tax year ends.

 Secondly, everything you put in a Junior ISA is locked away and belongs exclusively to your child.
-Nobody, not even you, can dip into their pot, which could give your kid’s money a better chance to grow.
+Nobody, not even you, can dip into their pot, which could give your child’s money a better chance to grow.

 Your child will get full control over their account when they turn 18.
 The money will be theirs, and they’ll be able to decide what to do with it, whether it’s withdrawing some or all of it, or converting their Junior ISA into an Adult ISA to save a bit more.